powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 When slack distribution is enabled (`distributedSlack` set to `true` in LoadFlowParameters), this is the threshold below which slack power is considered to be distributed.
 The default value is `1 MW` and it must be greater or equal to `0 MW`.

+**areaInterchangeControl**
+The `areaInterchangeControl` property is an optional property that defines if the [area interchange control](loadflow.md#area-interchange-control) outer loop is enabled.
+If set to `true`, the area interchange control outer loop will be used instead of the slack distribution outer loop.
+The default value is `false`.

+**areaInterchangeControlAreaType**
+Defines the `areaType` of the areas on which the [area interchange control](loadflow.md#area-interchange-control) is applied.
+Only the areas of the input network that have this type will be considered.
+The default value is `ControlArea`.

+**areaInterchangePMaxMismatch**
+Defines the maximum interchange mismatch tolerance for [area interchange control](loadflow.md#area-interchange-control).
+The default value is `2 MW` and it must be greater than `0 MW`.

 **voltageRemoteControl**
 The `voltageRemoteControl` property is an optional property that defines if the remote control for voltage controllers has to be modeled.